 Shopify Shipping rates

-You can use Shopify Shipping with Basic Shopify, Shopify, or Shopify Advanced.
+You can use Shopify Shipping with any Shopify plan.
 At all levels, you get discounted shipping, but your shipping rate savings will depend on which type of Shopify store you have.
-Shopify advertises savings of as much as 88% off of retail shipping rates.
-Use the Shopify shipping calculator to find out what your rates would be.
+Shopify advertises savings of as much as 88% off retail shipping rates.

 Who should use Shopify Shipping?

 Shopify Shipping is an excellent choice for small online merchants.
-If you’re starting your first store or online retail is your side hustle, Shopify Shipping will help you compete on shipping costs.
+If you’re starting your first store or online retail is a side hustle, this shipping solution will help you compete on shipping prices.
 However, if you ship more than five orders a day, Shopify recommends moving up to the Shopify Fulfillment Network.
+At that point, you might also consider working with an independent fulfillment provider.
+We discuss the benefits of that later in this article.

 2. Shopify Fulfillment Network

 The Shopify Fulfillment Network is a third-party fulfillment solution for Shopify merchants.
-You ship your products to Shopify for storage, pick and pack services, and shipping.
+You ship your products to Shopify’s dedicated vendor, Flexport, for storage, pick and pack services, and shipping.
 Like with other 3PLs, you will pay fulfillment and warehousing fees.
-Unlike other 3PLs, your fulfillment services are integrated with your Shopify store.
+Unlike with other 3PLs, your fulfillment services are integrated with your Shopify store.

 At this time, the Shopify Fulfillment Network only delivers orders within the U.S. Shopify stores that ship fewer than 200 SKUs and ship between three and 200 orders per day can use this fulfillment service.
 Shopify’s warehouses aren’t set up to provide fulfillment for perishable products or regulated items.